Who is State Collection Service?

 Remove State Collection Service From Your Credit Report Today!

-Lexington Law specializes in disputing State Collection Service collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing State Collection Service collection accounts.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.